abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 When we are able let go of the past and future, we are letting go of our fears, fixed views, attachments, and desires—we are letting go of our defilements.
 This is a profound experience.
-We can study all we want about Buddhism and have incredible knowledge of the scriptures in Pāḷi.
+We can study all we want about Buddhism and have incredible knowledge of the scriptures in Pāli.
 We can even write a book on mindfulness, but still not know what mindfulness is or how to let go of a basic defilement.
 These are some of the most important aspects of the path—to practice mindfulness and